Analytic philosophy: Language

-Sense and Reference
+Sense and reference

+A triangle of reference illustrating Frege's conception.

-Frege's paper "On Sense and Reference" (1892) is seminal, containing Frege's puzzles and providing a mediated reference theory.
+Frege's paper "On Sense and Reference" (1892) is seminal, containing Frege's puzzles about identity and advancing a mediated reference theory.
 Frege points out the reference of "the Morning Star" and "the Evening Star" is the same: both refer to the planet Venus.
+(Note: The discovery is attributed to Pythagoras by Diogenes Laërtius.)
 Therefore, substituting one term for the other doesn't change the truth value (salva veritate).
 However, they differ in what Frege calls cognitive value or the mode of presentation.
 One has to distinguish between two notions of meaning: the reference of a term and the sense of a term.
-As Frege points out "the Morning Star is the Morning Star" is redundant, but "the Morning Star is the Evening Star" is informative.
-Thus they differ in a way other than reference.
+As Frege points out, "the Morning Star is the Morning Star" is uninformative, but "the Morning Star is the Evening Star" is informative; thus, the two expressions must differ in a way other than reference.

+A related puzzle is also known as Frege's puzzle, concerning intensional contexts and propositional attitude reports.
+Consider the statement "The ancients believed the morning star is the evening star."
+This statement might be false.
+However, the statement "The ancients believed the morning star is the morning star" is obviously true.
+Here again, the morning star and the evening star have different meanings, despite having the same reference.

+In Frege's paper "On Concept and Object" (1892) he distinguishes between a concept which is the reference of a predicate, (Note: Paradoxically, according to Frege's theory, "the concept horse" is an object, not a concept.) and an object which is the reference of a proper name.
+(Note: For whole sentences, their reference is the object "the True" or "the False".)